Crisco: Sexual use

-Around the time of the gay liberation movement, men commonly used Crisco as a lubricant for anal fisting since it was inexpensive and widely available.
+Around the time of the gay liberation movement of the 1960s–1980s, men commonly used Crisco as a lubricant for anal fisting since it was inexpensive and widely available.
 It was prominently featured in gay pornography such as Erotic Hands (1980) before specialized products became available.
 As a result, "Crisco" became a euphemism for fisting in gay slang.

-According to Drew Sawyer, in the 1970s, cans of Crisco were "so synonymous with gay sex that discos and bars around the world took on the name, such as Crisco Disco in New York City, one of the premiere clubs during the 1970s and early 1980s."
+According to Drew Sawyer, a Ph.D. student who presented commentary on art history in a 2007 "Thing Theory" seminar class at Columbia University, in the 1970s, cans of Crisco were "so synonymous with gay sex that discos and bars around the world took on the name, such as Crisco Disco in New York City, one of the premiere clubs during the 1970s and early 1980s".
 The DJ booth at Crisco Disco was designed to resemble a giant Crisco can.

 In popular culture

-In 2013, Detroit-based artist Jerry Vile placed a 4-ft. tall can of Crisco in front of the fist-shaped Monument to Joe Louis for "helping to ease the pain of Detroit's bankruptcy."
-Many interpreted the can as a reference to fisting, a sex act in which Crisco is sometimes used as lubricant.
+In 2013, Detroit-based artist Jerry Vile placed a 4-ft. tall empty can decorated to look like a can of Crisco in front of the fist-shaped Monument to Joe Louis for "helping to ease the pain of Detroit's bankruptcy."
+Many interpreted the can as a reference to the sexual practice of fisting.

+Crisco is also mentioned in Nirvana's Hairspray Queen: "where he is quoted in the line "At night, Crisco lovefest."
+They also played around with oil alongside The Smashing Pumpkins.